 The goal is not to make a move stress free.
-It is to keep the stress at a level your body can actually handle.
+That is not possible.
+The goal is to keep the stress at a level your body can actually handle, finish the move with your relationships intact, and avoid the post move crash that hits so many people the week after.

 What Moving Stress Does to Your Body

 During a move, your sympathetic nervous system runs high for weeks.
-Sleep degrades.
-Digestion slows.
-Decision making gets harder.
+Sleep degrades because rooms are in disarray and bedtime gets later.
+Digestion slows because meals become irregular and convenience food replaces real meals.
+Decision making gets harder because the brain is making hundreds of small choices a day about what to keep, where it goes, and when.
 People often get sick the week after moving because the body finally lets go of the tension and the immune system catches up to it.

 Practical Techniques